Product

 However, that idea has been debunked.
 Storing data in the cloud is just as secure as keeping it on-site.
 Plus, a cloud-based solution can benefit businesses with a small IT team.
 It comes with complete security features that are out of the box.

-Cloud RMM: Cloud-based monitoring systems are popular with various organizations, especially small to medium businesses (SMBs), because they have lower entry costs.
+Cloud RMM: Cloud-based monitoring systems are popular with various organizations, especially small to medium businesses (SMBs) because they have lower entry costs.
 With different subscription models, businesses can choose how much they want to spend depending on their desired features.

-Lastly, since all cloud RMM tools are provided as part of the software as a service (SaaS), there's no need to spend on infrastructure updates.
+Lastly, since all cloud RMM tools are provided as part of software as a service (SaaS), there's no need to spend on infrastructure updates.
 You can also easily check the hardware status for seamless integration.

 Maintenance and support are faster as the provider handles updates, patches, and troubleshooting.